dimapaloskin/detect-file-type/README.md

 ### fromFile(filePath, bufferLength, callback)
 Detect file type from hard disk
 - `filePath` - path to file
 - `bufferLength` - (optional) Buffer size (in bytes) starting from the start of file.
 By default 500.
-If size of file less than 500Kb then param the same as size of the file
+If size of file less than 500 bytes then param the same as size of the file
 - `callback`

 ### fromBuffer(buffer, callback)